Time Relay 2-Channel 10-Amp with Wi-Fi Interface

 WiFi Bluetooth USB 3 in 1 Module with MQTT Support

 Control NCD devices using standard WiFi TCP/IP communications or use the integrated Bluetooth for simple wireless computer to device interface using a wireless virtual COM port.
 Use the USB port for control over a virtual COM port for easy connectivity.
 Integrated web server allows control of select NCD relay controllers using a built-in non-secure web page.
 This is a low-cost solution that lets you try different solutions with easy setup using a integrated Web Page User Interface for all Configuration settings.
-Connect to a MQTT Server over WiFi for remote operation over the internet.Base Station Software
+Connect to a MQTT Server over WiFi for remote operation over the internet.Configure The Features Needed

 Using the integrated web page in Soft AP mode, users have the ability to configure the NexGen WiFi module by enabling and disabling features as needed.